 This species ranges from Mexico to Peru on the Pacific slope and to Colombia and northern Venezuela on the Atlantic side.
 Southern Florida and some Caribbean islands are also home to the American Crocodile.

 The American Crocodile’s head is more narrow and elongate with a skinnier snout, and the fourth tooth on both sides of the lower jaw is visible when its long mouth is closed.
 The croc also lacks the bony ridge that the caiman has in front of its eyes.
 This croc is different from other crocodiles in the Americas because the adult has a smooth bump or wart in front of each eye.
 Its body can be shaded from green to olive or grey with dark crossbands on its back and tail and a white or cream belly.
 It has webbed fingers to aid in swimming.

 Biology and Natural History

 At one time, the American Crocodile lived in most lowland areas of Central America.
 This powerful animal was excessively hunted for its valuable skin and because they were believed to pose a threat.
 By the 1960s, they were exterminated from much of their former range.
-A concentrated effort in the 1980s and 1990s helped this crocodile return to more of its former home ranges, and now it lives in protected areas along both coasts in Costa Rica.
+A concentrated effort in the 1980s and 1990s helped this crocodile return to more of its former home ranges, and now it lives in protected areas.

 The croc is more active at night, and during the day it may bask for hours on the shore or bank, saving energy.
 When it gets too hot, it will open its mouth or cool off in the water, where it spends the majority of its time.
 Sometimes they search underwater caves for refuge.
 Large individuals of this species can stay submerged without air for over an hour—they are skilled and swift swimmers.